thbst16/dotnet-statiq-beckshome-blog/input/posts/lucene-blazor-part-3-auto-complete.md

 **Auto Complete User Interface**

-The auto complete user interface is the other place where meaningful changes were required to accomodate auto-complete functionality.
+The auto complete user interface is the other place where meaningful changes were required to accommodate auto-complete functionality.
 These changes include the addition of the Blazored.TypeAhead control to the page and the new HandleTypeAhead method that invokes the search function.

 <pre data-enlighter-language="csharp">
 @page "/"